President Joko Widodo inaugurates the Sukamahi Dam in Bogor Regency - ExBulletin

 President Joko Widodo inaugurates the Sukamahi Dam in Bogor Regency

-A click.com, Bogor – President Joko Widodo again inaugurated one of the dry dams which is expected to be able to control floods in the capital, namely Sukamahi Dam in Bogor Regency, West Java Province on Friday, December 23, 2022.
-The dam of Sukamahi which has been constructed since 2016 is one of the dry dams in Bogor Regency which has the advantage of reducing flooding by 30.5 cubic meters per second.
+President Joko Widodo again inaugurated one of the dry dams which is expected to be able to control flooding in the capital, namely Sukamahi Dam in Bogor Regency, West Java Province on Friday, December 23, 2022.
+The Sukamahi Dam which has been built since 2016 is one of the dry dams in Bogor Regency which has the benefit of reducing flooding by 30.5 cubic meters per second.

 These two dams (Ciawi Dam and Sukamahi Dam) are dry dams.
 We hope the Ciawi and Sukamahi dams can reduce flooding in Jakarta by about 30.6 percent, the president said in his statement after the inauguration.